Shahnawaz Mohammed | October 7th, 2021

 Formatting of content

-If your content is exactly what the audience wants but it's delivered in a manner that's not easy to read, digest and scan through then people won't be getting the desired value out of it and hence would unsubscribe.
+If your content is exactly what the audience wants but it’s delivered in a manner that’s not easy to read, digest, or scan through, people won’t get the desired value out of it and will unsubscribe.

 No or incorrect segmentation

 Your email campaigns should only be sent to people who would find them relevant.
-To ensure that, you should create categories of your audience based on demographic, purchase history, engagement rate etc.
+To ensure that, you should create categories of your audience based on demographics, purchase history, and engagement rate.

-For example, an email with an announcement for a sale in the women's section should be sent to women only.
-Most men would not find it relevant (some who might want to shop for a woman might, but those are exceptional cases).
-So if it's sent to men also, they will unsubscribe thinking it's not a relevant brand for them.
+For example, an email announcing a sale in the women's section should be sent to women only.
+Most men would not find it relevant (some might want to shop for a woman, but those are exceptional cases).
+If it’s sent to men, they will likely unsubscribe, thinking it’s not a relevant brand for them.

 Ways to Reduce Unsubscribe Rate